Crypt TV: History

 In May 2021, Crypt TV licenses made their first appearance in a video game, with three characters appearing as third-party downloadable content skins in the game Dead by Daylight by Behaviour Interactive.
 In April 2021, it was announced that Crypt had struck a deal with the NBC streaming site Peacock to produce an eight-episode series based on another of Crypt's more recent IPs, The Girl in the Woods.
-The series premiered exclusively on Peacock in October 2021, featuring Krysten Ritter (Jessica Jones) as director for the first four episodes.
+The series premiered exclusively on Peacock in October 2021, with Krysten Ritter directing the first four episodes.

 In December 2021, it was announced that a sequel to Chhorii was officially in development.
 Tentatively titled Chhorii 2, the sequel is set to pick up where the original film left off, with several characters returning to star.
 Vishal Furia was set to return as director, and Nushrratt Bharuccha would reprise her role as the film's protagonist.
 Bhushan Kumar, Krishan Kumar, Vikram Malhotra, Jack Davis and Shikhaa Sharma would return as producers for the sequel.

 In May 2022, it was announced via Deadline that Crypt TV was set to produce its first English-language feature film, titled The Angry Black Girl and Her Monster.
-The film will be directed and written by Bomani J. Story (Rock Steady Row), with Jack Davis and Darren Brandl joining Story as producers, and Jasmine Johnson and Jeremey Elliott on as executive producers.
+The film will be directed and written by Bomani J. Story with Jack Davis and Darren Brandl joining Story as producers, and Jasmine Johnson and Jeremey Elliott on as executive producers.
 A reimagining of Mary Shelley's Frankenstein, the film would follow a teenage girl named Vicaria who brings her brother back from the dead, only for him to return as a vengeance-seeking monster.
-It was later announced that Laya DeLeon Hayes (The Equalizer) was set to star as Vicaria, and would be joined by Denzel Whitaker (The Great Debaters, Black Panther) as her co-star.
+It was later announced that Laya DeLeon Hayes was set to star as Vicaria, and would be joined by Denzel Whitaker as her co-star.
 Production for the film began in June 2022, and filming was completed on July 1, 2022.
 A release date for the film has not been confirmed.

 On June 22, 2022, it was announced that Screen Gems had acquired the rights to Crypt TV's next feature film, currently titled Island of the Dolls.
 The film will be based on the true story of La Isla de las Munecas, located in Mexico City.
 Jack Davis and Darren Brandl are set to produce the film alongside Spark & Riot's Ana de Diego, and Screen Gems's Michael Bitar will overseeing production.
-The producers worked with Barrera’s descendants to keep the creative rights, and "look to tell the story with respect to the heritage of the island and Barrera, with the family contributing his original journals and more".
+The producers worked with Barrera's descendants to keep the creative rights, and "look to tell the story with respect to the heritage of the island and Barrera, with the family contributing his original journals and more".
 Since the announcement, a writer and director have not been attached to the project.